 When I was 28, my life changed forever.

-I was introduced to personal development and my world has never been the same.
+I was introduced to self-improvement and my world has never been the same.

 The day I picked up my first book was the day I really started to live.